The Best Tips on How to Make a Packing List

 Is there an interesting theme behind your offer?
 Or a specific message you’d like to share with your customers?

-No matter the niche, think of the possibilities to show a theme throughout your distributed boxes around an idea you’d love to share.
+No matter the niche, think of the possibilities to distribute a theme throughout your boxes around an idea you’d love to share.
 Think of this as another way to connect with your subscribers even further.